 1. Sole Proprietorship

 A Sole Proprietorship in the Philippines is the most basic type of business organization.
 It can be established by just one person, referred to as a sole proprietor.
-Mostly, a business in a sole proprietorship is an extension of the business owner himself/herself, so the assets and liabilities of your company are also your assets and liabilities.
+Mostly, a sole proprietorship business is an extension of the business owner himself/herself, so the assets and liabilities of your company are also your assets and liabilities.
 As an owner, the profits are solely for the entrepreneur running the business.

 2. Partnership